 - Prof. Abigail Williams.
 Contact: firstname.lastname@example.org

 - Dr Freya Johnston.
 Contact: email@example.com

-To participate in this Network, or to join the Network mailing list, please contact Anna (firstname.lastname@example.org).
+To participate in this Network, or to join the Network mailing list, please contact Geraldine (firstname.lastname@example.org).
 We are constantly looking for interesting speakers for both our own, and related, programmes – so if you have a talk which corresponds to the themes outlined above, please get in touch.